Guide By – Los Angeles Nursing Home COVID-19 Attorney and Coronavirus Lawyer

 - The California Department of Public Health (DPH) information regarding COVID-19 outbreaks at California’s nursing homes [you can look up your loved one’s facility and see if and how it has been affected by the virus]

-- March 20, 2020 Department of Public Health Guideline for skilled nursing facilities regarding COVID-19 (the novel coronavirus disease)
+- Department of Public Health Letters to Nursing Homes and other facilities regarding care guidelines, including the management of COVID-19 (the novel coronavirus disease)

 - The Centers for Disease Control and Prevention (CDC)